Pain Management and Children

 Pain is a sensation of discomfort, distress, or agony.
 Because pain is unique to each

 person, a child’s pain can’t be measured with a lab test or imaging study.
 Healthcare

-There are a number of tools and methods available to help assess pain in children.
+number of tools and methods available to help assess pain in children.

 Pain may be acute or chronic.
 Acute pain is severe and lasts a relatively short time.

 It is usually a sign that body tissue is being injured in some way.
 The pain generally

 disappears when the injury heals.
 Chronic pain may range from mild to severe, and

 is present to some degree for long periods of time.

 Many people believe that if a child has been diagnosed with cancer, they must be in